ronentk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I’m a researcher and entrepreneur working on collective intelligence systems to help us think better, together.
-I co-founded [Cosmik](https://cosmik.network) where we're working on new kinds of social networks for collective sensemaking, with a particular focus on science: how can we integrate social networks into the research lifecycle to improve curation, discovery and knowledge synthesis?
-We're currently building [Semble](https://semble.so/), a new social knowledge network for researchers on [ATProto](https://atproto.com/).
+**I’m a researcher and entrepreneur working on collective intelligence systems to help us think better, together.** I co-founded [Cosmik](https://cosmik.network) where we're working on new kinds of social networks for collective sensemaking, with a particular focus on science: how can we integrate social networks into the research lifecycle to improve curation, discovery and knowledge synthesis?
+We're currently building [Semble](https://semble.so/), a new social knowledge network for research on [ATProto](https://atproto.com/).

+**Transforming science goes beyond any one company or project — it takes an ecosystem.** I co-founded [ATProto Science](https://atproto.science/), an initiative to grow, support and coordinate the science ecosystem on ATProto.

+**Building resilient research infrastructure requires not just new tools, but new organizational forms.** I co-founded [CAIROS](https://cairos.network/), a cooperative federation of open science projects working toward collectively stewarded research commons.
+I believe cooperative federation is a promising and exciting alternative to today's extractive and highly commericalized publishing system.

+**I’m passionate about sociotechnical activism and building for impactful pro-social change.** I co-founded the [Sensemaking Scenius](https://scenius.space/), a community for fellow sensemakers from all walks of life.
+We’re working on technology and practices to help people and groups navigate information overload, find meaning and connection, and make sense of an increasingly complex world.

-My [PhD thesis](/publication/tamari-thesis-2023/) focused on cognitive-inspired computational models of natural language understanding.
+**I still love deep research (and wish I had more time for it!)** My [PhD thesis](/publication/tamari-thesis-2023/) focused on cognitive-inspired computational models of natural language understanding.
 I’m particularly interested in [embodied](https://en.wikipedia.org/wiki/Embodied_cognition) and [stigmergic](https://www.sciencedirect.com/science/article/abs/pii/S1389041707000290) cognition, and the role of learning environments in shaping human and machine intelligence.

-I’m passionate about sociotechnical activism and building for impactful pro-social change!
-I’m a co-founder of the [Sensemaking Scenius](https://kpaxle.mmm.page/scenius), a community focused on research, development, design and community-building around collective sensemaking.
-We’re working on technology and practices to help people and groups navigate information overload, find meaning and connection, and make sense of an increasingly complex world.

 I'm also into various other embodied pursuits like trekking, cycling, yoga and world music.

 📚 Check out my [reading list on Semble](https://semble.so/profile/ronentk.me)!

 **🗞️ News**
+- March 2026: Gave two talks at [AtmosphereConf](http://atmosphereconf.org/) and [ATScience](https://atproto.science/events/atmosphere2026/) in Vancouver: ["Semble: Rediscovering the Magic of Trails"](https://www.youtube.com/watch?v=ptOMKK1lC4Q) and ["Semble: A social knowledge network for research"](https://www.youtube.com/watch?v=DNTdnM8cCj0)
+- February 2026: Joined Renaissance Philanthropy's [Big if True Science Accelerator](https://www.renaissancephilanthropy.org/insights/meet-the-bits-americas-cohort)!
 - November 2025: [Open alpha launch](https://blog.cosmik.network/lab-notes-001-semble-alpha) for [Semble](https://semble.so/)! 🚀
 - July 2025: [Cosmik awarded $1M grant](https://blog.cosmik.network/cosmik-grant-open-phil-astera) from [Coefficient Giving](https://coefficientgiving.org/) (formerly Open Philanthropy) and the [Astera Institute](https://astera.org/)!
 - March 2025: Completed [Astera Open Science Fellowship](https://astera.org/open-science/)